open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 #### Sampler Design Considerations

-Sampling algorithms should consider the fact that many attributes of the span are mutable after it's initial creation, including span attributes and the span name.
+Sampling algorithms should consider the fact that many attributes of the span are mutable after its initial creation, including span attributes and the span name.

 #### Probability Sampler algorithm